 2.40 DISTRIBUTION OF ILLICIT PRINTED MATERIAL.
-Distribution of printed materials that are libelous, derogatory, scurrilous, sexually explicit, pornographic, or that encourages violations of public laws or University regulations.
+Distribution of printed materials that are libelous, obscene, or that encourages imminent violations of public laws or University regulations.

-2.50 POSSESSION OF/USE OF DRUGS (Illegal)/ ODOR OF A CONTROLLED SUBSTANCE/DRUG PARAPHERNALIA.
+2.50 DRUG PARAPHERNALIA/POSSESSION OF/USE OF DRUGS (Illegal).
 The consumption, sale, distribution, manufacturing, purchase, passing of, or being in the presence of or the vicinity of illegal drugs, narcotics, the accessory to, or aiding and abetting of any controlled substances, are strictly prohibited from all locations of the university, and beyond the premises according to all local, state, and federal laws.
 Illegal drugs also include all prescription drugs without a valid medical prescription.